Huzaifa-Islam/NodeJsDev/readme.md

 To install --> npm i express

 Install nodemon so that server restart automatically on any change--> npm i -g nodemon

+Route Handlers scenarios:
+case 1 - where request will hang in btw as the res.send is not given to send back the response